Mon Laferte: Visual arts

-On 11 March 2020, she debuted as a visual artist in the solo exhibit entitled Gestures at the Museum of the City of Mexico, containing 76 art pieces.
+On 11 March 2020, she debuted as a visual artist in the solo exhibit entitled Gestos at the Museum of the City of Mexico, containing 76 art pieces.
 Laferte commented she had painted for ten years as a self-taught artist with some lessons from her father, a painter himself.

 In January 2023, she performed for the first time at the Olmué Huaso Festival, returning to the Patagual stage, where she had performed when she was little.
 On the occasion she was accompanied by the traditional Oaxacan female group Mujeres del Viento Florido in the entirety of her show, playing her greatest hits.
 At the concert she invited the singer Chabelita Fuentes, with whom she sang "La Enagüita", a classical Chilean tune.
 She also took the opportunity to sing "Canción sin miedo" by the Mexican singer Vivir Quintana, provoking the admiration of the public.

 Personal life

 She resided briefly in Los Angeles, CA in 2021.
 Her husband is Joel Orta, a musician who is a guitarist for the Mexican rock band, Celofán.
 She and Orta married in October 2022, eight months after the birth of their son.
-Due to the radiation treatment she received in 2009 for thyroid cancer, she underwent fertility treatments in California in order to conceive her son.
+Due to the radiation treatment she received in 2009 for thyroid cancer, she underwent fertility treatments in California to conceive her son.
 Although there are some English-language songs on her album, 1940 Carmen, she does not speak English fluently and instead used Google Translate to write them.
 She is a vegan, feminist and an LGBTQ+ rights activist.